Kiyoshika/openIDE/README.md

 ```

 ### Windows
-Install the latest Windows SDK (on or after build 1809 around October 2018) which is required for ConPTY which serves as the terminal backend for the integrated terminal: https://learn.microsoft.com/en-us/windows/apps/windows-sdk/downloads

-At the moment, the integrated terminal is not supported on Windows builds prior to build 1809 (October 2018) until an implementation is done for backwards compatibility.

 Recommended to install the QtCreator on windows which will also install other dependencies for you: https://doc.qt.io/qtcreator/creator-how-to-install.html

 ## Cloning and Building